langenhagen/experiments-and-tutorials/README.md

 Files and projects related to learning programming concepts, languages, their libraries as well as prototypes.

-Find prototypes and small proofs of concepts to the in the programming language and its libraries here.
+Find prototypes and small proofs of concepts to a set of programming languages and their libraries here.

 Some of the stuff in here dates back until around the year 2000.
 Most of the programming languages